 What To Expect

-Participants will spend the afternoon of Tuesday, September 13 at a workshop honing their communication skills.
-Participants will learn how Congress works, how to conduct congressional visits, and about relevant legislation, federal agencies, and programs.
-At the end of the workshop, participants are given time to craft and practice their message one-on-one with geoscience policy staff.
+Day 1: On Tuesday, September 10, participants will spend the afternoon at a workshop geared toward honing their communication skills.
+Participants will learn/review the basics of how Congress functions, how to approach meetings with congressional staff, and what relevant legislation, federal agencies, and programs they should be aware of.
+At the end of the workshop, participants are given time to craft and practice their message one-on-one with experienced geoscience policy staff.

 Communicating with Congress